Killing Horizons: Negative Temperatures and Entropy Super-Additivity: Conclusions and Future Prospects

 An alternative way of establishing the temperature and entropy of an asymptotically-flat black hole is to follow the procedure of \cite{hartlehawking,Gibbons:1976ue}, in which one analytically continues the metric to imaginary time, and discovers that the metric is periodic in imaginary time with a period given by $2\pi/|\kappa|$, which is what one expects for a state in thermal equilibrium at temperature $\ft1{2\pi}\, |\kappa_\pm|$.
 Of course, the period itself can have either sign, but the quantum state would not necessarily exist if one chose a negative sign for the temperature.
 This procedure will work when one has a single horizon, including an asymptotically anti-de Sitter spacetime \cite{Hawking:1982dh,Witten:1998qj}.
 However, this procedure will not work for a spacetime with two horizons having differing values of $|\kappa|$.
 The conclusion seems to be that classically, the sign of the temperature can only be determined by appealing to the first law, and this provides us with a Gibbsian temperature.
 Quantum mechanically, which seems to be the only physically reliable argument provided one is prepared to contemplate non-equilibrium situations, the temperature should be taken to be positive.
+In other words, the temperature is not unquely defined by the metric, a conclusion also reached in \cite{mipark1}.

 The original suggestion that inner horizons should be assigned a negative temperature \cite{Curir} was based not quantum field theoretic considerations, but rather on a consideration of quantum mechanical systems, such as spin systems, exhibiting population inversion \cite{Ramsey}.
 Thus one might regard the total energy of a black hole as receiving contributions both from the outer and inner horizons.
 The inner system would then be thought of as the analogue of a spin system.
 This viewpoint was supported by the existence for the Kerr-Newman black hole of the modified Smarr formula (\ref{modSmarrKerr}), and its variation, which may be written as \be dM= \ft12( T_+\, dS_+ + \Omega_+\, dJ + \Phi_+\, dQ) + \ft12( T_-\, dS_- + \Omega_+\, dJ + \Phi_+\, dQ)\,. \ee As we saw, these formulae generalise to the case of STU black holes with four electric charges.
 The addition of electric charges, which were not included in the discussion in \cite{Curir}, suggest that the posited spin system inverted population should be supplemented by the inclusion of charged states.